Dovyski/dovyski.github.io/academic/research/index.md

 <iframe src="https://player.vimeo.com/video/176791435" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 <p class="description small">
-This project aims to make Animati PACS available in mobile platforms.
-The project was developed by a multidisciplinary team with members from the Núcleo de Pesquisas em Imagens Médicas da PUC-RS (NIMED), Laboratório de Computação Aplicada (LACA) from UFSM, and Federal University of Fronteira Sul (UFFS).
+This project aims to make <a href="https://animati.com.br">Animati PACS</a> available on mobile platforms.
+The project was developed by a multidisciplinary team with members from the Núcleo de Pesquisas em Imagens Médicas (NIMED) from PUC-RS, Laboratório de Computação Aplicada (LACA) from UFSM, and Federal University of Fronteira Sul (UFFS).
 </p>

 <p class="more">